-The TOE is a hardware and software solution that makes up the Cisco 4451-X and Cisco 4431 router models.
+The TOE is a hardware and software solution that makes up the router models as follows: Chassis: ASR1001X, ASR 1002X, ASR 1006, ASR 1013; Embedded Services Processors (ESP): ESP100, ESP200; Route Processor (RP): RP2.
 The network, on which they reside, is considered part of the environment.
-The software is pre-installed and is comprised of the Cisco IOS-XE software image Release 3.13.0S.
+The software is pre-installed and is comprised of the Cisco IOS-XE software image Release 3.13.
 In addition, the software image is also downloadable from the Cisco web site.
 A login id and password is required to download the software image.
-The TOE guidance documentation that is considered to be part of the TOE can be found listed in Table 5, and are downloadable from the http://cisco.com web site.
+The TOE is comprised of the following physical specifications as described in Table 5 below: